Health & Fitness Calculators

 ((Bust - Waist) ≥ 9" or (Hips - Waist) ≥ 10")

-Additionally, check that the difference between your bust and waist is greater than or equal to 9 inches, OR that the difference between your hips and waist is greater than or equal to 10 inches.
+Furthermore, the difference between your bust and waist must be greater than or equal to 9 inches, OR the difference between your hips and waist must be greater than or equal to 10 inches.

 Bottom Hourglass Body Shape

-Measure the difference between your hips and bust and the difference between your hips and waist.
+Calculate the difference between your hips and bust, as well as the difference between your hips and waist.

 3.6" ≤ (Hips - Bust) < 10"